durability-labs/archivist-docs/learn/run.md

 - `NAT_IP_AUTO` - when set to `true`, will set `ARCHIVIST_NAT` variable with container internal IP address.
 It also is useful for Kubernetes Pods configuration, when we perform automated tests.
 - `NAT_PUBLIC_IP_AUTO` - used to set `ARCHIVIST_NAT` to public IP address using lookup services, like [ip.archivist.storage](https://ip.archivist.storage).
 Can be used for Docker/Kubernetes to set public IP in auto mode.
 - `ETH_PRIVATE_KEY` - can be used to pass ethereum private key, which will be saved and passed as a value of the `ARCHIVIST_ETH_PRIVATE_KEY` variable.
 It should be considered as unsafe option and used for testing purposes only.
-- When we set `prover` sub-command, entrypoint will run `cirdl` tool to download ceremony files, required by [Archivist storage node](#archivist-storage-node).
+- When we set `ARCHIVIST_PROVER=true` variable, entrypoint will run `cirdl` tool to download ceremony files, required by [Archivist storage node](#archivist-storage-node).
+We also could set `SKIP_DOWNLOAD_CIRCUIT` to use a locally mounted circuit files.
 - `BOOTSTRAP_NODE_URL` - Archivist node API URL in form of `http://bootstrap:8080`, to be used to get it's SPR as a bootstrap node.
 That is useful for Docker and Kubernetes configuration.
 - `NETWORK` - is a helper variable to simply a specific network join.
 It helps to automate `BOOTSTRAP_NODE_FROM_URL` variable.
 - `BOOTSTRAP_NODE_FROM_URL` - can be used to pass SPR nodes from an URL like https://config.archivist.storage/testnet/spr.